OpenNebula/website/content/quick_start/_index.md

 ## [Understand OpenNebula](understand_opennebula)

-Gain a bird's eye view of OpenNebula, and the pathway to designing and deploying a cloud.
+Get a high-level overview of OpenNebula and discover the essential steps for designing and deploying your own cloud infrastructure

 {{< cardpane >}}
    {{< card header="[OpenNebula Concepts](understand_opennebula/opennebula_concepts)" >}}